Muse (band): 2014–2021: Drones and Simulation Theory

 Muse began writing their seventh album soon after the Rome concert.
 The band felt that the electronic side of their music was becoming too dominant, and wanted to return to a simpler rock sound.
 After self-producing their previous two albums, the band hired producer Robert John "Mutt" Lange so they could focus on performance and spend less time mixing and reviewing takes.
 Recording took place in the Vancouver Warehouse Studio from October 2014 to April 2015.

 Muse announced their seventh album, Drones, on 11 March 2015.
 The following day, they released a lyric video for "Psycho" on their YouTube channel, and made the song available for instant download with the album pre-order.
 Another single, "Dead Inside", was released on 23 March.

 From 15 March to 16 May, Muse embarked on a short tour in small venues throughout the UK and the US, the Psycho Tour.
 Live performances of new songs from these concerts are included on the DVD accompanying the album along with bonus studio footage.
 On 18 May 2015, Muse released a lyric video for "Mercy" on their YouTube channel, and made the song available for instant download with the album pre-order.

 Drones was released on 8 June 2015.
 A concept album about the dehumanisation of modern warfare, it returned to a simpler rock sound with less elaborate production and genre experimentation.
 It topped the album charts in the UK, the US, Australia and most major markets.
 Muse headlined Lollapalooza Berlin on 13 September 2015.
 On 15 February 2016, Drones won the Grammy Award for Best Rock Album at the 58th Grammy Awards.
 On 24 June, Muse headlined the Glastonbury Festival for a third time, becoming the first act to have headlined each day of the festival (Friday, Saturday and Sunday).
 On 30 November 2016, Muse were announced to headline Reading and Leeds 2017.

-In 2017, Muse toured North America, supported by Thirty Seconds to Mars and PVRIS.
+In 2017, Muse embarked on a co-headlining North American tour with Thirty Seconds to Mars, supported by PVRIS.
 On 18 May, they released "Dig Down", the first single from their eighth album.
 In November, they performed at the BlizzCon festival.
 "Thought Contagion", the second single, was released on 15 February 2018, accompanied by an 1980s-styled music video.
 In June, Muse opened the Rock In Rio festival.
 On 24 February, they played a show at La Cigale in France with a setlist voted for fans online, followed by a show at Shepherd's Bush Empire, London, in which they played mainly older material and B-sides.
 A concert video, Muse: Drones World Tour, was released in cinemas worldwide on 12 July 2018.